prometheus-net/prometheus-net/README.md

 ```

 > **Warning**
-> Exemplars are limited to 128 bytes - they are meant to contain IDs for cross-referencing with trace databases, not as a replacement for trace databases.
+> Exemplars are limited to 128 ASCII characters (counting both keys and values) - they are meant to contain IDs for cross-referencing with trace databases, not as a replacement for trace databases.

 Exemplars are only published if the metrics are being scraped by an OpenMetrics-capable client.
 For development purposes, you can force the library to use the OpenMetrics exposition format by adding `?accept=application/openmetrics-text` to the `/metrics` URL.

+> **Note**
-The Prometheus database automatically negotiates OpenMetrics support when scraping metrics - you do not need to apply any special scraping configuration in production scenarios (you may need to enable exemplar storage, though, as it is still an experimental Prometheus feature as of time of writing this sentence).
+> The Prometheus database automatically negotiates OpenMetrics support when scraping metrics - you do not need to apply any special scraping configuration in production scenarios.
+You may need to enable exemplar storage, though, as it is still an experimental Prometheus feature as of time of writing this.

 See also, [Sample.Console.Exemplars](Sample.Console.Exemplars/Program.cs).